GeoNode/geonode-summit-2016/about/index.md

 ### What is GeoNode?

 GeoNode is a web-based Spatial Data Infrastructure (SDI) that enables sharing and collaborating on geospatial data.
 Users can upload existing shapefiles, edit data, and publish finished maps.
 GeoNode can also host static documents, such as PDF maps.
-GeoNode has robust support for OGC services, which streamlines integration with other systems.
-For example, data from GeoNode can be easily downloaded as a shapefile or shared on HDX.
+GeoNode has robust support for OGC services, which streamlines integration with other systems and existing workflows.
+For example, data from GeoNode can be easily downloaded as a shapefile for use in ArcMap.

+GeoNode is used throughout the world by international organizations, non-profits, and mapping agencies for supporting activities ranging from [emergency preparedness and response](http://ebolageonode.org), [disaster risk reduction](http://www.masdap.mw/), and many more.

+Whether your use case is wrangling thousands of layers or managing just 10 really well, GeoNode can help make your job easier.

 ### Open Source